mmoessler/illustration-statistical-concepts/README.md

 ## DGPs and Estimators

-### Univariate random experiments and sample average
+### Univariate random variables and sample average

 ##### Bernoulli distribution and sample average